metrorailings/OwlBlog/content/posts/week-8-insights-1.md

 Observing Chicago incorporate more max protect concepts in their offensive playbook is good to see.
 Justin Fields needs some help if he is to grow.

 Khalil Herbert is such a beast.
 It's entertaining watching the man shift left and right as he runs past defenders.
+You know, if Nagy can bring over the Greg Roman style of offense and pair Herbert with Fields mobility, you'd have something special there.